NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    - `displays`
 2. Add instance variables for each of the parameters.
 For example, `self.location = location`.
 3. Add a default value for each parameter.
 For example, `location = "Unknown"`.
 4. Notice that plates, sensors, and displays are lists ("plurals").
-Sensors/Displays, hold references to instances of sensors/displays.Plates, holds reference to license plates represented as strings (built-in/primitive types).
+Sensors/Displays, hold references to instances of sensors/displays.
+The `plates` attribute holds references to license plates represented as strings (built-in/primitive types).
 Specifying these at initialization is optional, but we don't want to use an empty list as the default.
 For example, `self.sensors = []`.
 Lists are **mutable**, and we must never set mutable defaults for parameters.
 Thus we make the defaults `None`.
 5. Add a `__str__` method to the `CarPark` class.
-This method will be called when you print a `Car park` object.
+When you print a `Car park` object, this method will be called.
 The method should return a string containing the car park's location and capacity.
 For example, `"Car park at 123 Example Street, with 100 bays."`.
 6. Your car park class should now look similar to this:

    ```python